NotOpenAI/ace-dashboard/README.md

 yarn
 ```

-To start the app locally, run `yarn run dev`.
+To start the app locally, run `yarn dev`.
 Open http://localhost:5174 to view it in a browser.

-To format the repository according to [prettier](https://prettier.io/) standards, run `yarn run format`.
+To format the repository according to [prettier](https://prettier.io/) standards, run `yarn format`.